NeiroYT/MatrixNNN/README.md

 ### Usage

-`T - template type (int/double/fractions/etc.)`
+*f.cpp and operators.cpp are excluded from VC solution* `T - template type (int/double/fractions/etc.)`
 There's `+, =, *, /, [], <<` operators
 `/` finds inverse matrix for second matrix and then multiplies first by second